-The lines of prudence and lust that Connie precariously dances in between her relentless chatter - about Mr. Pendergast, of course - hilariously, and finally, gives way to a little action.
+The lines of prudence and lust that Connie precariously dances in between her relentless chatter (about Mr. Pendergast, naturally) hilariously and finally give way to a little action.
 Basically on the sidewalk.
 How much more romantic can you get, really?
 Arthur shouldered a bulk of the comedy and a conflicting range of emotions in this surprisingly energetic sequence that keeps both characters grounded, literally, restricted to a few steps and contained to very expressive upper body movement.

 I'm betting Mr. Pendergast is no match for this...

 In the above two sequences and indeed, throughout the whole picture, Arthur displayed a hearty mixture of refinement, apprehension, humor and eventually warmth as Connie balances the demands of comedy, romance, and drama in the story.
 Arthur's seamless navigation through the diverse tonal landscapes; the firm grip she had on the character; and, put plainly, the number of laughs she garnered throughout are ample illustrations of a Oscar worthy performance, in my humble opinion.